 Tattoo sleeves are a big commitment, not to mention pretty painful as well, so make sure you know what you’re getting into first.

-We think Fenrir is an excellent choice for a Norse tattoo sleeve; since he’s known as an enormous creature, why not go all out and have the wolf wrapping around the full length of your arm?
+We think Fenrir is an excellent choice for a Norse tattoo sleeve; since he’s known as an enormous creature, why not go all out and have the wolf wrapping around the full length of your limb?

 There’s a lot of room for imagination here, as you have a whole cast of Norse gods and beasts to embellish your sleeve with.